gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 of information, usually such as invoices, reminders, contracts and so on.

 The Gini SDK supports creating documents from images, usually a picture of a paper document which was taken with the device's camera.
 The following example shows how to create a new document from an image.

+In order to improve our service we are sending meta information along with the image.

 .. code-block:: obj-c